nirant-nk/smart-growth-tracker/README.md

-# 👨‍👩‍👧‍👦 Smart Growth Tracker for Infants
+# 👨‍👩‍👧‍👦 Infant Growth Guardian- Smart Growth Tracker for Infants

 A digital health tool to assist community health workers in detecting infant malnutrition (SAM/MAM) early using growth monitoring and real-time alerts.